Use Objects and Buckets

 - A valid API Access Key and Secret Token key pair.

-- Adequate permissions to create buckets in CoreWeave AI Object Storage (at minimum,
+- Adequate permissions to manage objects in CoreWeave AI Object Storage (for example,

 Ensure you have the AWS CLI installed and configured.